 Service of alcoholic beverages must cease one hour prior to the scheduled end of an organized social function.
 (See Social Functions, section F, Hours.)

-Kegs of beer are strictly forbidden on the Old Campus and in freshman suites in Silliman and Timothy Dwight Colleges.
-In addition, no alcoholic beverages may be served at organized or private functions on the Old Campus, except at functions confined to upperclass rooms or to entryways occupied solely by upperclassmen or when authorized by the Yale College Dean’s Office.
+Kegs of beer are strictly forbidden on the Old Campus and in first-year suites in Benjamin Franklin, Pauli Murray, Silliman, and Timothy Dwight Colleges.
+In addition, no alcoholic beverages may be served at organized or private functions on the Old Campus, except at functions confined to rooms or to entryways occupied solely by upper-level students or when authorized by the Yale College Dean’s Office.

 Misuse of the Yale identification card, as for example by allowing its use by someone else or by passing on alcoholic beverages obtained with its use to an underage person, is a violation of the Undergraduate Regulations and will lead to disciplinary action.